 - Create a directory in Ec2 server

-- Give required permission to the newly copied application file.
+- Give the required permission to the newly copied application file.

-- And finally start the spring boot as service as well, so that while EC2 restart the application comes up properly
+- And finally, start the spring boot as a service as well, so that while EC2 restarts, the application comes up properly.

-Here is the User data script.
-User data is the textual script provided while creating Ec2 server, so that few things can be automated in the newly created server.
+Here is the user-data script.
+User data is the textual script provided while creating the Ec2 server so that a few things can be automated in the newly created server.

-Now do the final build and Upload the file in S3 service
+Now do the final build and Upload the file to the S3 service

-Now we will deploy this application to AWS, to do that we first need to upload the deployable artifact to S3 from where the above-mentioned script will copy the jar and place in EC2 server.
+Now we will deploy this application to AWS, to do that, we first need to upload the deployable artifact to S3, where the above-mentioned script will copy the jar and place it in the EC2 server.

 To do that